-10. Risk management
+11. Risk management

-Exposure to credit, interest rate and currency risks arised in the normal course of Ageas Finance N.V. business.
-The board decided to use derivative financial instruments to economically hedge exposure to fluctuations in foreign exchanges rates, interest rates and other risk on a deal by deal basis.
-The early redemption of notes leads to open currency and interest positions.
+Exposure to interest rate risk arises in the normal course of Ageas Finance N.V. business.
+The board decided to use derivative financial instruments to economically hedge exposure to fluctuations in interest rates on a deal by deal basis.
+The early redemption of notes leads to open interest positions.
 The open positions are minimised if and when economically possible.